 I don't feel like a real woman now and feel that my husband deserves a real woman that can give him a child.
 He's been wonderful about all this, but I know he want's a child as much as I do.

-We considered adoption and realize it's out of the question because the expense of adopting a child is so great.
+We considered adoption and realise it's out of the question because the expense of adopting a child is so great.
 I've lost all hope and wish to die.
 I keep telling myself that I can't let this beat me, but the disappointment of not having a child is greater.